birucan/ReactWeather/README.md

 ## Installation

-to run locally run the following coming in this cloned repository
+to run locally run the following code in this cloned repository

 ```bash
 npm start